antrea-io/antrea/docs/antrea-network-policy.md

 **ipBlock**: This selects a particular IP CIDR range to allow as `ingress` "sources" or `egress` "destinations".
-A ClusterGroup with `ipBlock` set may not be used in an ACNP's `appliedTo` field.
+A ClusterGroup with `ipBlock` referenced in an ACNP's `appliedTo` field will be ignored, and the policy will have no effect.

 **status**: The ClusterGroup `status` field determines the overall realization status of the group.